-The census survey covered the project affected people who will lose their crops, and trees due to the installation of the towers and the lines.
+The census survey covered the project affected people PAPs who will lose their crops/ trees, due to the installation of the towers and the OHTL.

-The number of owners and tenants along the two OHTLs is 126 persons.
+The number of owners (there is no tenants) along the OHTL is 7 persons.
 The magnitude of impact can be measured by considering the impact on the livelihood of the whole family.
 The social survey was conducted on all PAPs and their families.